MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/eDiscovery-investigation.md

    > [!TIP]
    > Instead of displaying a list of user principal names on the computer screen, you can redirect the output of the command to a text file.
 You can do this by appending `> filename.txt` to the previous command.
 The text file with the user principal names will be saved to the current folder.

 3. In a different Windows PowerShell window, connect to Security & Compliance Center PowerShell.
 For instructions, see [Connect to Security & Compliance Center PowerShell](/powershell/exchange/connect-to-scc-powershell).
-You can connect with or without using multifactor authentication.
+You can connect with or without using multi-factor authentication.

 4. Create a content search that searches for all content (such as chat messages and email messages) in which the specified guest user was a participant by running the following command.